Indigenous species - Totara, Podocarpus totara

 Prepare grass sites by spot spraying a one metre circle for each planting site.
 Use glyphosate herbicide with spray dye a few days before planting as this will not leave chemical residue in the soil.
 Prepare spots using straight lines and accurate spacings between spots so that trees can be easily found later.
 Cut down woody weeds and flatten these on the ground so they decay and don't support weed growth.

 Trees are generally available from commercial nurseries as container-grown or bare-rooted stock.
-Price per tree should range from $2.50 - $5.00 for 1-2 year-old contract-grown forestry stock.
+Price per tree should range from $1.50 - $5.00 for 1-2 year-old contract-grown forestry stock (2020 prices).

 Take great care in the handling, transport and storage of seedlings, especially bare-rooted stock which must be kept cool and moist and planted as soon as possible after wrenching.
 Containerised (plug) stock should also be planted as soon as possible after receiving the plants.
 Make sure the root plugs are moist by soaking in a water trough.